liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/02-themes-generator.markdown

 Now that you've created a theme and deployed it, you can use the theme project's gulp tasks to further develop and manage your theme.
-Refer to the [Theme Gulp Tasks](/develop/reference/-/knowledge_base/7-0/theme-gulp-tasks) reference document to learn the Gulp tasks available to you.
+Refer to the [Theme Gulp Tasks](/develop/reference/-/knowledge_base/7-0/theme-gulp-tasks) reference document to learn the gulp tasks available to you.

 There you have it!
 You're ready to design a terrific theme!